IsDefinitelyUser/php-cheatsheet/README.md

 ### Properties

-Class member variables are called properties.
-They are defined by using one of the keywords public, protected, or private, optionally followed by a type declaration, followed by a normal variable declaration.
+Class member variables are called **_properties_**.
+They are defined by using one of the keywords `public`, `protected`, or `private`, optionally followed by a type declaration, followed by a normal variable declaration.

 ```php
   <?php